 Prairie Farm is a tiny village located in the state of Wisconsin.
 With a population of 498 people and just one neighborhood, Prairie Farm is the 455th largest community in Wisconsin.

-When you are in Prairie Farm, you'll notice that it is more blue-collar than most other communities in America.
-48.25% of Prairie Farm’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Prairie Farm is generally considered to be a blue-collar town.
+48.25% of the Prairie Farm workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Prairie Farm is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Prairie Farm who work in office and administrative support (13.64%), healthcare suport services (9.09%), and maintenance occupations (7.69%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Prairie Farm has relatively fewer families with younger children, and/or college students.
 Combined, this makes Prairie Farm a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.